huangsam/chowist/README.md

 [![Build Status](https://travis-ci.org/huangsam/ciscochef.png?branch=master)](https://travis-ci.org/huangsam/ciscochef) [![Dependency Status](https://gemnasium.com/huangsam/ciscochef.png)](https://gemnasium.com/huangsam/ciscochef) [![Coverage Status](https://coveralls.io/repos/huangsam/ciscochef/badge.png?branch=master)](https://coveralls.io/r/huangsam/ciscochef?branch=master)

-This is a [web application](http://ciscochef.herokuapp.com/) that shows a dynamically created map of places that my Cisco coworkers and I have deemed worthy of eating at around the San Jose campus.
+This is a [web application](http://ciscochef.herokuapp.com/) that shows a dynamically created map of places that Cisco coworkers have deemed worthy of eating at around the San Jose campus.
 It's responsive, meaning that it will look great on computers, smartphones and tablets.
 This map will benefit not only employees at Cisco, but also people around the Bay Area.